-Indications for the use of the drug Nitroglycerin
+Indications for use of the drug Nitroglycerin

-The use of the drug Nitroglycerin
+Use of the drug Nitroglycerin

 Contraindications to the use of the drug Nitroglycerin

-Side effects of Nitroglycerin
+Side effects of the drug Nitroglycerin

 Special instructions for the use of the drug Nitroglycerin

-Use with caution, given the possible risk, with recent traumatic brain injury, acute myocardial infarction (risk of lowering blood pressure and tachycardia, which can increase ischemia), glaucoma (risk of increased intraocular pressure), severe anemia, hyperthyroidism, arterial hypotension with low systolic AD (may aggravate the condition by causing paradoxical bradycardia and angina attacks), hypertrophic cardiomyopathy (possible increase in angina attacks), severe renal failure, liver failure (risk of methemoglobinemia), during pregnancy and lactation, in children.
+Use with caution, given possible risk, with a recent traumatic brain injury, acute myocardial infarction (risk of decreased blood pressure and tachycardia, which can increase ischemia), glaucoma (risk of increased intraocular pressure), severe anemia, hyperthyroidism, arterial hypotension with low systolic blood pressure (may aggravate the condition, causing paradoxical bradycardia and angina attacks), hypertrophic cardiomyopathy (possible increased frequency of angina attacks), severe renal failure, liver failure(risk of developing methemoglobinemia), during pregnancy and lactation, in children.

 In acute myocardial infarction or acute heart failure, it should be used only under the condition of careful clinical observation and monitoring of hemodynamic parameters.
 To prevent an increase in angina attacks, abrupt withdrawal should be avoided.